Women in Science

 Work experience and the corporate world

 Carolyn left Oxford after she finished her chemistry degree because at that time students needed a first class degree to do a doctorate (DPhil) and she got a second.
 She worked for a while as an analytical chemist in industry.
 Later she found she could start a DPhil.
 When she finished her DPhil she had her first child, and was moving because her husband was in the RAF, so she got a job abstracting patents.
 She did this for 10 years.
 It allowed her to keep in touch with science.
+Tamsin also took a year off after her Masters and taught English in Berlin then worked at the European Commission before starting her PhD in Earth Sciences.

 Other women spent a short time in industry or the commercial sector.
 Fran went with her husband to St Louis, USA, where she finished writing up her PhD.
 She approached the head of the Immunology Department at Washington University Medical School, and was offered a postdoctoral fellowship.
 During her final year her supervisor took a job as head of Research and Development for Searle, the pharmaceutical arm of Monsanto, so his lab moved there, Fran went too and was exposed to the way big companies work.